gruenehamsterbacke/Finite-Volume-Solver/README.md

 # Finite Volume Solver

-The aim is to develop a Finite-Volume-Solver.
+The aim is to develop a Finite-Volume-Solver in C++.

 ## Roadmap: